CuB3y0nd/load-symbols/README.md

 ## :thinking: What is this?

-`load-symbols` is a lightweight, no-nonsense GDB Python command that **recursively** loads symbol files from a directory and its subdirectories.
+`load-symbols` is a lightweight, no-nonsense GDB Python command that iterative loads symbol files from a directory and its subdirectories.

 Got a pile of `.debug`, `.so`, or `.sym` files scattered like socks after laundry day?
 Let `load-symbols` pick them up and hand them to GDB like a loyal assistant with obsessive-compulsive tendencies.